xdeng9/algorithm-visualizer/README.md

 - A* Algorithm - a more optimal path finding algorithm.
 Faster than Dijkstra's.
 - Maze - used Prim's algorithm to randomly generate a maze.
 Used A* algorithm for solving it.
 - N Queen's - a puzzle for placing N queens on a N x N board.
 Solved using backtracking.
+- Merge Sort - a sorting algorithm that uses the divide and conquer approach.
+- Quick Sort - another divide and conquer sorting algorithm.

 <img src="https://github.com/xdeng9/algorithm-visualizer/blob/master/screen/maze.gif" />
 <img src="https://github.com/xdeng9/algorithm-visualizer/blob/master/screen/demo0.gif" />